AkzhanBerdi/bad_dog/content/posts/how-to-learn-coding.md

 ## Conclusion

-In this article we've accessed the console in the browser , installed the Linux Terminal and even created bilingual project using VS Code.
-It's way too much for the first experience with programming so congrats you with such a milestone.
+In this article we've accessed the console in the browser, installed the Linux Terminal and even created bilingual project using VS Code.
+It's way too much for the first experience with programming so congrats you with such a huge milestone.

-You should bear in mind that I've wrote this article for a complete beginners to have a solid hands-on experience to boost their confidence, but the basics and theory are essential to back-up this practice.
+Keep in mind that this guide is meant for a complete beginners to boost their confidence with some solid hands-on experience, but the basics and theory are essential to back-up this practice.
 So follow the FAQ section below to see the recommendations.

+> The words printed here are pure experience.
+You must go through the concepts as well
+>                                                                           -- Bad Dog

-Also follow me on LinkedIn to stay up to date for upcoming articles in this series of **How to Start Coding: From Zero to Hero**.
+Follow me on LinkedIn to stay up to date for upcoming articles in this series of **How to Start Coding: From Zero to Hero**.

 ## FAQ from Coding Beginners